JosephLeedy/express-magento2-client/README.md

-# Express Magento 2 OAuth Client
+# Express Magento 2 API Client
 by Joseph Leedy

-Express Magento 2 OAuth Client is a backend application that facilitates communication with Magento Open Source or Adobe Commerce for the purpose of requesting and storing an OAuth API token for an integration.
+Express Magento 2 API Client is a backend application that facilitates communication with a Magento Open Source or Adobe Commerce store.
 It is intended to be used alongside the [React Product Viewer] frontend application.

 **Note**: This application is provided as-is without warranty for fitness or merchantability for any particular purpose.
 It is not intended for use in